AugustoNicola/adekora-docs/docs/syntax/main.md

 </div>

-### Phrasal Negation

-"I dont see the pencils" => "I LAU see pencil(s?)
-KU vs
-"I see no pencils" => "I see LAU pencil(s?)
-KU

 ### Double Negation

-"I dont see nothing" => "I LAU see anything KUN" or "I see NEG-anything" "It is false that I see nothing, I DO see something" => "I LAU see NEG-anything KUN
+"I dont see nothing" => "I LAU see anything KUN" or "I see nothing" "It is false that I see nothing, I DO see something" => "I LAU see nothing KUN "You're not going anywhere => You LAU going anywhere KU"

 ### Pluralization of Negation